some-tortoise/macroGas/gas_app/README.md

-  # GHG Visualization Project
+  # HydroGas App

-  Welcome to the GHG Visualization Project repository!
+  Welcome to the HydroGas App repository!

   ## About

-The GHG Visualization App is a powerful tool designed to analyze sensor data.
-It provides users with an intuitive interface to visualize their data, flag specific data points, determine hypoxia conditions, and perform calculations on gas metrics.
+The HydroGas App is a tool designed to analyze sensor data.
+It provides users with an intuitive interface to visualize their data, conduct user-led quality assurance and quality control checks, calculate key metrics such as discharge, time to half height, and groundwater exchange for a given experiment.

 This app was created in collaboration with the Bernhardt Lab at Duke University.

   ## Features and Instructions